surajneupane55/React-on-Rails-API-guide/index.md

 After a long debate Devise dropped it token authentication for Rails because of its security vulnerability.
 Although Devise is still the most secure authenication handler in Rails application with session.

+JWT is the most simple best way to communicate with server from our frontend.
+The user credentials are send to Rails application which generate JSON token those token are send back to frontend which store them in local storage.
+Now, with every CURD request we attach this token and our rails api decode the token and let us access the Record Resource.
+The token was never stored in database and when user logOut the local storage of browser is cleared making it required for new token for different session.

+JWT never violate the basic principle of API where it should be stateless and stand-alone.
+Stateless in a sense that no cookies or session was used in anyway to authenticate the user.
+Stand-alone in a way that RESTful CURD JSON request was served without touching the database to authenticate the request.

+Ohhh... before I continue how to implement JWT for our rails app let me tell you one important thing

+Since our api is independent our rails app expect a CORS handling for making cross-origin AJAX possible so don't forget to uncomment ``` gem 'rack-cors' ```